EGGY45-egg/MajorMatch/README.md

 # MajorMatch

-MajorMatch is a semantic course and career pathfinder.
+MajorMatch is a chat-first semantic course and career pathfinder for students, advisors, and freshmen.

-Current implementation
-- Chat-first Ollama interview that builds a structured profile.
-- PostgreSQL + pgvector-backed semantic search over the course corpus.
+## What it does
+- Chat assistant that answers normally when it can and uses tools only when useful.
+- Ollama tool-calling orchestrator for career prediction, career context, and semantic course search.
+- Career-track prediction with a local model fallback path.
-- PCA, UMAP, and t-SNE course projection plots in the Streamlit UI.
+- Semantic course search with PCA, UMAP, and t-SNE projections in the Streamlit UI.
+- Latest tool output is shown as a single artifact panel to keep the UI clean.

+## Current implementation
+- `streamlit_app.py`: chat-first Streamlit app and UI rendering.
+- `api/orchestrator.py`: tool-calling loop and grounded final replies.
+- `api/ollama.py`: Ollama transport, including streaming support.
+- `api/predict.py`: track prediction helper.
+- `api/search.py` and `course_index.py`: semantic search and course projections.
+- `api/jobs.py`: career-context lookup.

-Setup
+## Setup
 1. Create and activate a virtual environment.
 2. Install dependencies: